 The facial recognition technology behind one prototype, with the code name Happy Flow, is being tested on passengers flying from the Caribbean island of Aruba to Amsterdam’s Schiphol airport.
 If successful, Happy Flow may soon expand to other international hubs.
 Vision-Box, the Portuguese company behind the system, is convinced the traveling public is ready for a new way to fly, and for a simple reason: “Research shows that more than 90 percent of airline passengers actually prefer to avoid human contact at the airport,” says the U.S. managing director of Vision-Box, Michael Petrov, citing a study by SITA, an aviation research firm.
 That’s not too surprising, given that most travelers’ interactions with bossy Transportation Security Administration screeners and harried airport staffers don’t exactly induce unity consciousness.

 Vision-Box isn’t the only company getting into the game.
-The biometric system developed by New York-based Clear, which is in use for domestic travelers at 17 U.S. airports, relies on fingerprints and iris scans to confirm a passenger’s identity, which means the traveler can jump to the head of the checkpoint line.
-The annual fee for this perk is $179; the firm claims that 600,000 members have used the service 5 million times.
+The biometric system developed by New York-based Clear, which is in use for domestic travelers at over 20 U.S. airports, relies on fingerprints and iris scans to confirm a passenger’s identity, which means the traveler can jump to the head of the checkpoint line.
+The annual fee for this perk is $179.
+The firm has over a million members.
 “When you think about not having to dig through your bag for your boarding pass or your driver’s license, that is transformative,” says Caryn Seidman-Becker, chief executive of Clear.
 When multiplied across the universe of airline customers, the savings in time per passenger could be huge, she claims.
-(Don’t confuse Clear with the TSA’s PreCheck, an expedited screening service with 4 million members who are fingerprinted and vetted by the government — it doesn’t use biometric IDs.)
+(Don’t confuse Clear with the TSA’s PreCheck, an expedited screening service with more than 5 million members who are fingerprinted and vetted by the government — it doesn’t use biometric IDs.)

 The potential of these technologies goes well beyond air travel.
 Vision-Box is working on a variation of its airport ID product called “smart city,” which would be used to handle routine transactions, from making purchases at a shop to checking in to a hotel.
-Clear’s technology can be used at venues that handle huge crowds, like stadiums and arenas, which are heightened security risks since the attacks last year in Paris.
+Clear’s technology is also being used at venues that host huge crowds, such as stadiums and arenas.
 Attendees who sign up with Clear can bypass long waits at the entrance and even at concession stands, according to a spokesman for the company.

 But can the industry succeed in streamlining security while protecting citizens’ privacy?
 Charles Leocha, president of the passenger rights’ group Travelers United, is concerned that airlines and airports could use this trove of personal data to manipulate consumer choice and spending, as increasingly wired airports rely on wayfinding beacons and other tools to sell services and merchandise.
 “A lot of consumers accept that we’ve given up much of our privacy,” Leocha says.
 But “it’s already affecting how airlines are marketing to consumers and how they are testing whether their marketing is working.”